judyseinkim/judyseinkim.github.io/_pages/about.md

 About Me
 ============

+In August 2025, I will be starting as an Assistant Professor in Psychology at American University.
+(This page is outdated; updated website coming soon!!!)

 I am currently a postdoctoral researcher in the [Crockett Lab](http://www.crockettlab.org/) at Princeton University.
 I completed my PhD in Psychology at Johns Hopkins with [Marina Bedny](https://bednylab.com/index.html).

 You can download my CV [here](https://judyseinkim.github.io/CV/) and find publications [here](https://judyseinkim.github.io/publications/).
 If you're looking for info on the Moral Narratives Workshop, go [here](https://moralnarratives.org)!